Von Bissing university

 Moritz von Bissing, Governor-general of Belgium between 1914 and 1917.

 The Vlaamsche Hoogeschool (Dutch; (Note: The archaic Dutch version of the spelling, Vlaemsche Hoogeschool, is also seen.
 It may also be rendered in the modern, simplified form Vlaamse Hogeschool.
 Another variation is Hoogeschool te Gent or "Academy at Ghent".)
-"Flemish Academy"), commonly referred to by its detractors as von Bissing university (von-Bissinguniversiteit), was a Dutch-speaking university established at Ghent in German-occupied Belgium in October 1916.
-Distinct from the existing State University of Ghent, the University formed part of the German Flamenpolitik and was a response to the long-established grievance of the Flemish Movement which campaigned against Ghent University's curriculum being taught only in French, despite the university being located in Dutch-speaking Flanders.
-The institution took its informal name from Moritz von Bissing, the German Governor-General of Belgium from 1914 to 1917, who was himself one of the Flamenpolitik 's chief advocates.
+"Flemish Academy"), nicknamed von Bissing university (von-Bissinguniversiteit) by critics, was a Dutch-speaking university established at Ghent in German-occupied Belgium in October 1916.
+The institution took its informal name from Moritz von Bissing, the German Governor-General of Belgium from 1914 to 1917.

+Distinct from the existing State University of Ghent, the University's establishment was a key component of the Flemish policy (Flamenpolitik) pursued by the German occupation authorities.
+It responded to long-held grievances within the Flemish Movement about the absence of a Dutch-language university in the largely Dutch-speaking region of Flanders.
+In particular, all teaching at Ghent University had been conducted in French.

+Von Bissing University was established in October 1916 but was widely condemned by academics and moderate "passivist" members of the Flemish Movement.
+It remained relatively small and is generally considered to have failed to achieve its objectives and closed after the collapse of the German occupation in 1918.
+Ghent University was ultimately "Flemishized" in 1930.